 Collateral security, such as e.g. liens, is another important aspect in the risk assessment.
 The provision of collateral security may result in a reduction of the premium amount payable.

 With every type of cover you, as policyholder, retain a small portion of the risk for your own account (uninsured percentage).
 In this context the Federal Government stipulates that you are not allowed to insure this remaining risk elsewhere.
 The uninsured percentage – a difference is made here between political risks and commercial risks – usually ranges from 5% to 15% depending on the type of cover.
 In some cases you can apply for a lower uninsured percentage in connection with commercial risks.
 In such a case, a surcharge on the premium will be payable.

 The rates for fees and premiums can be found in the brochure “Fees and premium rates” (PDF).

 In the series 'Hermes Cover Special' a brochure (PDF) with more detailed information on the calculation of the premiums has been published.
 Additional information can also be found at the FAQs.

+You will find additional information and forms in the section below.
 Besides, a tool for the premium calculation (xlsx, German version only) is available for download.
 It enables you to determine the premium rate based on country and buyer risk categories and the horizon of risk.
-In addition, it is possible to take separate premium discounts for the provision of collateral security into account.
+In addition, it is possible to take separate premium discounts for the provision of collateral security in connection with certain forms of cover into account.

-The Premium Calculator offers export companies and their foreign customers an initial indication based on 4 questions - in less than a minute!
+The Premium Calculator offers export companies and their foreign customers an initial indication based on four questions - in less than a minute!

 is only available in German